New features make LINKcat more powerful library tool

 LINKcat (www.linkcat.info) is the shared catalog for a consortium of public libraries that work together and with the South Central Library System to create a network of shared computer systems and services.
 Because LINKcat combines the library collections of all LINKcat libraries, the system gives library users access to nearly 3 million items representing more than 800,000 titles.

 The software that drives LINKcat has been under active development for more than a year, and it will be rolled out between 9 p.m.
 Friday, Dec.
 6, and Tuesday, Dec.
-10. LINKcat will be unavailable during that time, but library customers can still check out items in person at public libraries in Adams, Columbia, Dane, Green, Portage, Sauk and Wood Counties.
+10. LINKcat will be unavailable during that time, but library customers can still check out items in person at public libraries in Adams, Columbia, Dane, Green, Portage, Sauk and Wood Counties, including the DeForest Area Public Library.

 During this offline period, due dates on library items will be extended to ensure minimal impact for library customers.
 Additionally, overdue fines will not be incurred during this four-day period.